A novel series by “Mario O. Laplume”

 Her tympanic membrane was vibrating with acute sounds, her nasal mucosa was irked by gunpowder’s acrid smell, her retina was replaying the slithery contortion of a body interposed in the bullet’s trajectory and her right hand, grappling with the empowered gun, radiated its heaving numbness upwards.

-She recalled that, slightly closing her eyes, she allowed the rigidity to take control of the situation, which propelled her finger a few inches backwards triggering the blast before even deciding what the intended target should be.
+She recalled that, half closing her eyes, she allowed the rigidity to take control of the situation, which propelled her finger a few inches backwards triggering the blast before even deciding what the intended target should be.
 Her lover, his own lover, maybe even she….
 Who was really meant to die?
 In the end all of them did somehow.
 She blamed their deed for her misery and they blamed her insanity for their disgrace… How could she possibly harm one of them while traumatizing the other one if she had adored both?

 Her doughty kräuter-spirit—crucial for her success as an educator, businesswoman and writer— is spewing out its unbridled passion.